UjjwalSuratwala208/EMPLOYEE_SCHEDULER/README.md

 3. **Conflict resolution pass**
    - If an employee requested certain days but wasn’t scheduled on those days, the scheduler tries to place them using their ranked shift list (only if they still have capacity for more work days).

-> Note: This is a deterministic “rule-based” scheduler, not an optimization solver.
-With a small number of employees, some constraints may be impossible to satisfy perfectly (e.g., too few employees to cover all shifts).

 ---